 There is no minimum age to apply for the lottery, but the requirement of a high school education or work experience for each principal applicant at the time of application will typically disqualify most persons who are under age 18.

-For a detailed explanation of the 2020 Diversity Program, review the DV-2020 instructions.
+For a detailed explanation of the 2024 Diversity Program, review the DV-2024 instructions.

 Applying for the Lottery

 If you’re interested in applying for the green card lottery, you may submit an entry during an approximately one-month period each year.
-Be prepared with your digital photos and most people can complete the digital application in well under an hour.
+Be prepared with your digital photos.
+Most people can complete the digital application in well under an hour.

 When to Apply

-Applicants must submit entries for the DV-2020 program electronically noon, Eastern Daylight Time (EDT) (GMT-4), Wednesday, October 3, 2018, and noon, Eastern Standard Time (EST) (GMT-5), Tuesday, November 6, 2018.
+Applicants must submit entries for the DV-2024 program electronically between 12:00pm noon, Eastern Daylight Time (EDT) (GMT-4), Wednesday, October 5, 2022, and 12:00pm noon, Eastern Standard Time (EST) (GMT-5), Tuesday, November 8, 2022.
 Do not wait until the last week of the registration period to enter, as heavy demand may result in website delays.
-No late entries or paper entries will be accepted.
+The U.S. State Department will not accept late entries or paper entries.